Album: Open Your Eyes

 Steve Howe: guitars, vocals

-Billy Sherwood: guitars, bass, keyboards, vocals
+Billy Sherwood: guitars, bass, keyboards,

 Chris Squire: bass, vocals